Script

 • TAPROOT_LEAF_MASK: 0xfe (254) - Mask to extract leaf version from control byte

-• TAPROOT_SCRIPTTYPE: OP_1 = 0x51 (81) - Version byte in scriptPubKey
+• TAPROOT_SCRIPTTYPE: OP_1 = 0x51 (81) - Taproot version byte (second byte of P2TR output)

 • ADDRESS_TYPE_BYTE: 2 - XAddress type for Taproot addresses